 Ready to apply?

 Only twenty VMC Members will be accepted so don’t delay; fill out the VMC Member Application today!
-Recruitment for 2014 volunteers ends March 14, 2014, and volunteers will be matched with organizations in April, 2014, prior to the program launch.
+Volunteers will be matched with organizations in April, 2014, prior to the program launch.
 Applicants will be interviewed by both 501 Commons and participating organizations, and will be required to submit to a background check.
 For more information contact Gwyn Howard.

 Volunteer to help a nonprofit maximize its use of volunteers today!